jessamyn27/mortgage-calculator/README.md

 # mortgage-calculator
 mortgage calculator challenge: use vanilla js, html, css, sass, custom fonts, airbnb style and es6

+### Table of Conents
+- Screenshots in Chrome
+- Acceptance Criteria
+- Bonus
+- Deliverables

+### Screenshots in Chrome

 ### Acceptance Criteria
 - 1. The calculator should match the design
 - 2. The page should be responsive